Fact or Fiction

-- Headstone: Donald McIntosh’s headstone in Arlington National Cemetery is inscribed ‘Aged 36’ (see above), not 37 as the 1838 year of birth would suggest, which only adds to muddy the water.
+- Headstone: Donald McIntosh’s headstone in Arlington National Cemetery is inscribed ‘Aged 36’ (see below), not 37 as the 1838 year of birth would suggest, which only adds to muddy the water.

 Looking towards the site of the second Jasper House across the Athabasca River.

 - Additional Notes:

 - John McIntosh (1803-1844)

 - 1836-1842 Clerk in charge Connolly’s Lake New Caledonia